Scholarship from death row prisoners

 A death row prison group awards 19-year-old whose sister was murdered

-Reverend McAllister sent in a news article about a special program set up by death row inmates.
+Reverend McAllister sent in a news article about a special program set up by incarcerated people on death row.

 The Associated Press